georust/rinex/doc/navigation.md

 cargo run --example navigation
 ```

-Refer to this example to learn how to browse NAV `record, that includes:
+Refer to this example to learn how to browse NAV `records`, that includes:
 * [x] grab high level information
 * [x] enumerate epochs contained in record
 * [x] enumerate epochs for specific `Sv` contained in record